sadstag/Galree/doc/setup.md

 [google cloud console](https://console.cloud.google.com/), you'll give it in configuration as _GCPProjectId_.

+[setup google identity](setupGoogleIdentity) to allow admin front to log in site admin users.

 ## Locally

 Create a file `galree.jsonc` in the root of the working copy, with [these